ghelman/CodeChallengeNov2020/readme.md

 - Emphasize clarity of behavior and ease of maintenance over 'clever'
 - Allow for as much future extension as possible
 - Assume this will be folded into a larger library

-## Questions
-- will this need to also support Zip+4?
-Assume it may; use a class to encapsulate a zip code
+- While requirements don't current call for supporting the Zip9+4, it may do so in the future, use a class to encapsulate a zip code
-- How about non-US zip codes?
+- Support for non-US postal codes is out of scopr